 Absolutely.
-Air pollution concentration can be up to 100 times higher inside than outdoors.
-The American Lung Association estimates that many people spend 90% of their time indoors, making it crucial for homeowners to be knowledgeable about indoor air quality (IAQ) in Fort Wayne.
+Air pollution concentration can be up to 100 times higher in a building than outdoors.
+The American Lung Association estimates that many people spend 90% of their time indoors, making it important for homeowners to be aware of indoor air quality (IAQ) in Fort Wayne.

 Many standard household products lead to bad indoor air quality, including:

 - Chemicals found in carpet, furniture, upholstery and drapes

 The tight construction of modern houses also contributes greatly to inferior IAQ.
 Upgrades like weather stripping and storm doors are made to decrease energy costs.
 However, they also stop proper ventilation by keeping indoor air in and exterior air out.
 The result may be an increase of fumes in your house.

 Inferior IAQ can be a direct or indirect trigger of several health troubles.
 Medical experts have determined that nearly half of all sicknesses are tied or worsened by indoor air pollution.